COPRS/infrastructure/docs/architecture/README.md

 ### Metrics Data

-In order to monitor the plateform (vms, k8s and services) we chose to use metrics.
+In order to monitor the platform (vms, k8s and services) we chose to use metrics.
 A metric is made of a name, a numeric value, a timestamp and some labels to enrich the context of the metric, an so is a powerful tool to follow the status and evolution of all the components of the platform.

 We have to produce, fetch, store and make available these metrics, for this we use a bunch of exporters, Prometheus and Thanos.